Gainsight provides the following objects as part of its Data Management:

 For more information on the Gainsight Person object model, refer Gainsight Person Object Model.

 |Schema Editability?||Data Editability?|

 These Objects are set up, shipped and controlled entirely by Gainsight.
 They are system driven and cannot be customised or modified by Admins.
 In these objects, neither the schema nor the data is editable.
-Data cannot be uploaded or deleted from system objects.
 A good example for a System Object is Zendesk (support ticket data).
 Admins can view the system objects in Administration > Operations > Data Management.

 Admins can create and edit the Custom Objects and can control them.
 In these objects, the schema is editable and the data can be uploaded, used, and deleted.
 There are three system fields: GSID, GS Created Date, and GS Modified Date generated automatically in all the custom objects.
 These are system driven fields and cannot be customised or modified by Admins.
 Admins can manage the custom fields in Administration > Operations > Data Management.

 You can load data into any Gainsight custom object using: